The International Capital Markets Review: Spain

 - Regulation 575/20138 (CRR), which sets out the capital requirements for banks; and

 - Regulation 648/20129 (EMIR), which aims to increase transparency in the derivatives markets and to reduce credit and operational risks.

 Finally, and in line with other jurisdictions, capital market practice in Spain is impacted by guidance issued by relevant authorities: the Spanish Securities Market Commission (CNMV) in respect of Spanish legislation and the European Securities and Markets Authority (ESMA) in respect of EU legislation.
-Market practice, often as formulated by trade bodies such as the International Capital Markets Association (ICMA), the International Securities and Derivatives Association and the Association for Financial Markets in Europe, is also relevant.
+Market practice, often as formulated by trade bodies such as the International Capital Markets Association (ICMA), the International Securities and Derivatives Association and the Association for Financial Markets in Europe (AFME), is also relevant.

 iii Regulatory authorities